 Recession

-A macroeconomic term signifying a period of significant decline in economic activity.
+A macroeconomic term signifying a period of a significant decline in economic activity.
 It’s generally only recognized after two consecutive quarters of down financial markets.

 Depression